eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

 ```

-Most configuration options that are app-wide applied can be overruled by specific workspace configurations.
+Most configuration options that are applied application-wide can be overruled by specific workspace configurations.
 To overrule an app-wide configuration include the specific configuration option in the workspace definition as shown in the example below:

 ``` yaml
 js.config.workspaces: